-It will be arguably more challenging than any one-day race the women’s peloton will face this season.
+It will be arguably more challenging than any one-day race the women’s peloton has faced this season.
 Since we have not yet seen a race that presents this calibre of cobbled terrain, the favourites are a little harder to call.

-If SD Worx can continue their dominance, they will be the team to watch.
+SD Worx were dominant in the early season Classics.
 Their strength is certainly in numbers: they are able to populate the front of the race when it really matters, so much so that they have options when it comes to deciding who will be their designated leader.
-Van der Breggen is surely the favorite for a long-range attack but should we see a small group come into the Roubaix velodrome, riders with a track background like Jolien d’Hoore could challenge in a fast sprint.Chantal Van Den Broek-Blaak during Omloop Het Nieuwsblad 2021 (Image: Bas Czerwinski/Getty)
+Riders like Amy Pieters or Chantal van den Broek-Blaak (winner of Dwars door het Hageland) can go for long-range attacks but should we see a small group come into the Roubaix velodrome, riders with a track background like Jolien d’Hoore could challenge in a fast sprint.Chantal Van Den Broek-Blaak during Omloop Het Nieuwsblad 2021 (Image: Bas Czerwinski/Getty)

 The technical demands of a race like Roubaix could also lend itself to some of the cyclo-cross specialists.
 For team Jumbo Visma, Marianne Vos is very well suited to the Hell of the North.
 Supported by the likes of Anna Henderson and Jip van den Bos who have both shown their skills in cobbled races such as Le Samyn, the former multiple world champion will be out to ruffle the feathers of SD Worx.

 Trek Segafredo will also bring a strong line-up, including the dynamic duo of Lizzie Deignan and Elisa Longo Borghini, who showed incredible tactical prowess in races late last year.
-Twice winner of Dwars door Vlannderen Ellen van Dijk will also be an asset on the cobbles to this team, be it in a supporting or leadership role.Lotte Kopecky (Image: Getty)
+Twice winner of Dwars door Vlannderen and World ITT Champion Ellen van Dijk will also be an asset on the cobbles to this team, be it in a supporting or leadership role.Lotte Kopecky (Image: Getty)

 The revelation of the early season classics, Emma Norsgaard of Movistar will be able to take a lot of confidence going into Roubaix.
-The team’s signing of Annemiek van Vlueten made headlines, but Norsgaard’s second places in both Omloop and Le Samyn have put her firmly in contention for a leadership role moving into the rest of the Classics season.
+The team’s signing of Annemiek van Vlueten made headlines, but Norsgaard’s second places in both Omloop and Le Samyn have put her firmly in contention for a leadership role moving into Paris-Roubaix.
 Roubaix is perhaps not a course best suited to van Vlueten’s strengths, but with her palmares, we can certainly never count her out.Emma Norsgaard of Movistar with her teammates (Image: Getty)